lscoppitto/docs-v3/docs/reference/bsp/4zerobox_mobile.md

 ```python
 expansions_on()
 ```
-Power on all the expansions conected to the 4ZeroBox Mobile.
+Powers on all the expansions conected to the 4ZeroBox Mobile.

 ### function `expansions_off`
 ```python
 expansions_off()
 ```
-Shut down all the expansions conected to the 4ZeroBox Mobile.
+Shuts down all the expansions conected to the 4ZeroBox Mobile.

 ### function `led`
 ```python
 led(color)
 ```
-Set the color of the led.
+Sets the color of the led.

 * `color` is the color to set.
 Possible colors are. `BLACK`, `WHITE`, `RED`, `GREEN`, `BLUE`, `YELLOW`, `CYAN` and `MAGENTA`.